-Yes, unfortunately this year we have had to restrict the numbers into First Fleet Park and the Main Stage and bar area.
-However, the entire rest of the festival is open to guests of all ages and includes the Children’s Area, pop-up Gaeltacht, art and craft tent, Irish dance performance stage, live music performances, Generation Green, GAA demonstrations and much more.
+No, this year ALL AREAS are open to all ages including main stage in First Fleet Park and rest of the festival space which includes the Children’s Area, art and craft tent, Irish dance performance stage, live music performances and much more.

 Who is the festival for?

 Everyone’s welcome.
 The festival is a family fun day celebrating Irish culture and heritage but you don’t have to be Irish to attend or enjoy the festival.

 No, the festival is free and no tickets are required.
 We do recommend arriving early especially if you intend to visit First Fleet Park.

 How do I know what’s happening and when?